Arborealis

 Home > Family history > Ireland > Huggins of Glenarb

-Welcome to this landing page for family history research findings for Huggins individuals originating from Glenarb in the parish of Aghaloo, county Tyrone, dating from no later than 1718.
+Welcome to this landing page for family history research findings for Huggins individuals from Glenarb townland in the parish of Aghaloo, county Tyrone, and their descendants.

 Contents :